randy3k/radian/README.md

 <img src="rtichoke.png"></img>

-_rtichoke_ is an enhanced console to the R program. `rtichoke` is built on top of a python library `prompt-toolkit`.
-In certain sense, one would consider `rtichoke` as a [ipython](https://github.com/ipython/ipython) clone for R. _rtichoke_ was previously named as _rice_.
+_rtichoke_ is an enhanced console for the R program. `rtichoke` is built on top of the python library `prompt-toolkit`.
+In some sense, one would consider `rtichoke` as a [ipython](https://github.com/ipython/ipython) clone for R. _rtichoke_ was previously named as _rice_.

 _rtichoke_ is still under active development, any feedbacks will be welcome.
 Users should also use it at their own risks